Categories

 Deal of the year

 The entrant for this award needs to have played a key role in the deal, which could be an infrastructure investment, an M&A deal, the provision of trade finance, a hedge, structured notes or indices, or the creation of an investment vehicle.
 The submission should focus on just one deal, giving a high level of detail such as the structure of the deal, tenor, size, timeline etc, with explanation of why the entrant’s role was key.
-It should demonstrate why the deal stood out, what was unique and innovative about it and what it achieved for the client and wider market.
+It should demonstrate why the deal stood out, what was unique and innovative about it and what it achieved for the client and, potentially, for the wider market.

 Innovation of the year